Soulflare3/SummerGame2015/README.md

 For use with wchill's script https://github.com/wchill/steamSummerMinigame/ Makes the UI stop overlapping when at high level.
-Looks great withi Golden Helm activated.
+Looks great with Golden Helm activated.